 563 Queen St. W., 416-551-7540, rushlaneco.com

-At this Queen West cocktail bar, the drinks list contains far-flung ingredients like spiced ginger juice and butterfly pea flower.
-At the back, a glass-walled lab is crammed with tech gadgets, including a rotary evaporator (for flavour extraction), a Tissue-Tearor (a next-level hand blender) and a Clinebell ice machine, which can freeze a 300-pound block of ice in 48 hours.
+Rush Lane is owned and operated by a pack of experienced bartenders, so it’s no surprise that the drinks list is eclectic.
+It consists of 20 complex cocktails made with far-flung ingredients like beet grenadine, hopped grapefruit bitters and a type of seasoned vodka that was once banned in the U.S. In the back of the room, a glass-walled laboratory is crammed with tech gadgets, including a rotary evaporator (for flavour extraction), a tissue tearer (a ext-level hand blender) and a Clinebell ice machine, which can freeze a 300-pound block of clear ice in two days.

 In the cocktail lounge of Parcae, the Templar Hotel’s sexy, subterranean restaurant named for the Fates, general manager Matthew White and his team of bartenders put together potent potables to a backdrop of live music and candlelight.
 The pretty-in-pink Aphrodite, made with Peruvian puro pisco, pomegranate liqueur, honey syrup, lime juice and egg white, is the bar’s fruity and refreshing take on a classic pisco sour.